Lukasxs93/quizzy/README.md

+# Wellcome to quizzy

+Quizzy is fun little quiz game. after selecting how many questions you want to go for and the category you are interested in , Quizzy will render your questions with 4 different possible answers.
+You have 2 attempts per question and a color and sound feedback to make you aware of the possible outcome.
+Quizzy keeps count of your score, so ... if you decided to go for the long game, fear not ! at the end of your ... let's say it ... brain melting experience, you will have a score counter showing you how many right answers you had ! but we can't yet save your score, soif you ever decide to brag about your score ... we can't provide proof of it (it is a work in progress ok ?!).
+Give it a try and share some feedback.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Lukasxs93/quizzy/edit/main/README.md) to maintain and preview the content for your website in Markdown files.